rafieshaharudin/curvature_2DMat/README.md

   - The curvature is 1 dimensional along the X-axis.

 In the coming version:
+  - Include correction to shift the lowest point in z to original flat position.
   - Upgrade on the curvature making it 2 dimensionals along X- and Y-axis.
   - Increase the robustness of the code so: n_typ > 2 and n_at1 != n_at2.